 Action Summary

-- Choose leather if your top priority is fast wipe-down cleanup, you can protect it from sun/heat, and you’re comfortable managing scratches.
+- Choose leather if fast wipe-down cleanup matters most, you can protect it from sun and heat, and you’re comfortable managing scratches.

-- Choose fabric if comfort, style flexibility, and texture options matter most, and you can commit to basic vacuuming and quick spot cleaning.
+- Choose fabric if comfort, texture, and style flexibility matter most, and you can stay consistent with basic vacuuming and quick spot cleaning.

-- Treat “fabric vs leather” as a starting point, then decide based on construction: fabric weave/finish and leather grade/finish often matter more than the category label.
+- Treat “fabric vs leather” as the starting point, then decide based on construction.
+Fabric weave and finish, and leather grade and finish, usually matter more than the category label.

-- For allergies, pick the option you can keep clean weekly; upholstered reservoirs matter, and consistency beats perfection.
+- For allergies, pick the option you can keep clean every week.
+Consistency matters more than perfection.

-- If indoor air sensitivity is a concern, consider ventilation and the broader chemical profile of upholstered furniture materials and treatments.
+- If indoor air sensitivity is part of the decision, consider ventilation and the broader chemical profile of the sofa, not just the upholstery surface.

 Related Topics People Also Search For